More than 130 countries reach deal on corporate minimum tax

 Associated Press

-FRANKFURT, Germany (AP) — More than 130 countries have agreed on sweeping changes to how big multinational companies are taxed in order to deter them from avoiding taxes by shifting their profits to nations with lower rates.
+FRANKFURT, Germany (AP) — More than 130 countries have agreed on sweeping changes to how big global companies are taxed, including a 15% minimum corporate rate designed to deter multinationals from stashing profits in low-tax countries.

-Under the agreement announced Friday, countries would enact a minimum global corporate tax of 15% on the biggest companies, reaping an estimated $150 billion for government coffers once implemented.
+The deal announced Friday is an attempt to address the ways globalization and digitalization have changed the world economy.
+It would allow countries to tax some of the earnings of companies located elsewhere that make money through online retailing, web advertising and other activities.

 U.S. President Joe Biden has been one of the driving forces behind the agreement as governments around the world seek to boost revenue following the COVID-19 pandemic.